drBenway/pixi-vn-wiki/start/canvas-tickers.md

 ### Start only if have texture property

+You can use the `startOnlyIfHaveTexture` property to start the animation only if the canvas component have a texture not empty.
+This is actually during the [creation of a transition](/start/canvas-transition.md#create-your-own-transition).

 ### Alias to remove after property

+You can use the `aliasToRemoveAfter` property to remove the canvas component after the effect.
+This is actually during the [creation of a transition](/start/canvas-transition.md#create-your-own-transition).

 ### Ticker alias to resume property

+You can use the `tickerAliasToResume` property to resume some tickers that were previously paused. `tickerAliasToResume` is an array of strings that contains the aliases of the canvas components that have the tickers to be resumed.

 ## Create a Ticker